2007 AFC Asian Cup

 The 2007 AFC Asian Cup was the 14th edition of the men's AFC Asian Cup, a quadrennial international football tournament organised by the Asian Football Confederation (AFC).
 The finals were held from 7 to 29 July 2007.
-For the first time in its history, the competition was co-hosted by four countries in Southeast Asia: Indonesia, Malaysia, Thailand and Vietnam; it was the first time in football history more than two countries joined host of a major continental competition and the only one to had ever taken place until the UEFA Euro 2020.
+For the first time in its history, the competition was co-hosted by four countries in Southeast Asia: Indonesia, Malaysia, Thailand and Vietnam; it was the first time in football history that more than two countries joined as hosts of a major continental competition and the only one to have ever taken place until UEFA Euro 2020.

 Iraq won the continental title for the first time after defeating three-time champion Saudi Arabia 1–0 in the final.
 As the winner, Iraq represented the AFC in the 2009 FIFA Confederations Cup.

-Before 2007 and every four years, Asia often held its continental tournament from 1956 until China in 2004.
+Before 2007, Asia held its continental tournament every four years from 1956 until 2004.
 With the Summer Olympic Games and the European Football Championship also held in the same year as the Asian Cup, the AFC changed their tradition.
 From 2007, AFC decided to hold its continental tournament a year earlier, and every four years henceforth from that date.

 An estimated worldwide television audience of 650 million people tuned in to watch the 2007 AFC Asian Cup.

 Australia participated for the first time since moving to the AFC from the OFC.
 Australia also happened to be the tournament's first nation aside from the co-hosts to qualify for the 2007 Asian Cup.

-Host selection

-Initially, three Southeast Asian countries, Thailand, Indonesia and Malaysia, represented each other bids hoping to win the rights to host the tournament.
-The then-AFC President Mohammed Bin Hammam proposed and presented a move to have four host nations for the 2007 Asian Cup to these Southeast Asian states.
-This led to a scramble to have the fourth host country, which Vietnam was later chosen to co-host alongside the three others.

-However, Bin Hammam later regretted this decision and called it his "mistake", citing the financial and logistic difficulties in organising an event across four countries.
-He said that "It is proving very difficult for [the executive committee as they] have to have four organising committees, four media centres and there are also financial considerations."
-He also revealed that "[he would] definitely [not do] it [again]", if he had the choice.

-In June 2005, the AFC warned Thailand that it needed to improve its facilities before 2007, otherwise it would be dropped, possibly being replaced with Singapore.
-On 12 August of the same year, the AFC confirmed that Thailand would be a co-host of the 2007 Asian Cup.
-However, in October 2006, Thailand was again warned to improve its facilities in 90 days.

 Venues

+Since the tournament, the Shah Alam Stadium has been demolished.
+The Rajamangala Stadium, the Mỹ Đình National Stadium, the Gelora Bung Karno Stadium, the Bukit Jalil National Stadium and the Gelora Sriwijaya Stadium have all been moderately or heavily modified.
+The Supachalasai Stadium and the Army Stadium are the only largely unmodified stadiums used for this tournament.